OptimalScale/LMFlowBenchmark/README.md

 If you find this repository useful, please consider giving ⭐ and citing:

 ```
-@misc{lmflow,
+@misc{lmflow-benchmark,
-  author = {Shizhe Diao and Rui Pan and Hanze Dong and KaShun Shum and Jipeng Zhang and Wei Xiong and Tong Zhang},
+  author = {Jipeng Zhang and KaShun Shum and Rui Pan and Renjie Pi and Xiang Liu and Shizhe Diao and Hanze Dong and Yong Lin and Tong Zhang},
-  title = {LMFlow: An Extensible Toolkit for Finetuning and Inference of Large Foundation Models},
+  title = {LMFlow Benchmark: A Scalable Evaluation Paradigm for Large Language Models},
   year = {2023},
   publisher = {GitHub},
   journal = {GitHub repository},